About the Office:

 The applicants must possess a J.D.
 Degree, be an active member of the bar (any jurisdiction), and have at least three years post-J.D. experience.
-Ideal applicants will have at least five years of post-J.D. litigation experience, with some experience in criminal law.
+Ideal qualifications include at least five years of post-J.D. litigation experience, with some experience in criminal law.

-Applicants must demonstrate a strong analytical ability, an ability to synthesize a wide range of data, help direct an investigation, and have the ability to accurately and precisely articulate the critical issues in a case.
+Applicants must demonstrate a quick analytical ability and an ability to synthesize a wide range of data, help direct an investigation and have the ability to accurately and precisely articulate the critical issues in a case.
 Applicants must demonstrate superior oral and writing skills, strong research and interpersonal skills, and good judgment.
 Applicants must possess excellent communication and courtroom skills, and exhibit the ability to work in a supportive and professional manner with other attorneys, support staff and client agencies.
 Applicants must have a demonstrated capacity to function, with minimal guidance, in a highly demanding environment and in the highest ethical manner.

 Occasional travel within and outside the District will be required.